-Children and siblings of deployed military more likely to use drugsJanuary 18th, 2013 in Health
+Children and siblings of deployed military more likely to use drugsJanuary 18, 2013 by Glenda Fauntleroy in Medicine & Health / Health

 Youth with a deployed military parent or sibling use drugs and alcohol at a higher rate than their peers, finds a new study in American Journal of Preventive Medicine.

 The team of researchers used data from more than 14,000 responses from the 2011 California Healthy Kids Survey that asked youth in grades 5–11 questions including whether they had either a parent or sibling in the military and the number of deployments they had served.
 They were also asked about lifetime or recent (past 30 days) use of alcohol, tobacco, marijuana, prescription drugs, and other drugs (inhalants, cocaine/crack, methamphetamine).

 Study results found that multiple deployments by a parent or sibling were associated with an increased likelihood of lifetime and recent use among related youth, except for lifetime smoking.
 For instance, a high number of deployments were associated with a 14 percent increase in likelihood of lifetime drug use.
 There was an 18 percent increase in likelihood for recent use.

 In addition, youth with a sibling in the military used drugs at a higher rate than those with a parent in the military.

 "Everyone talks about the impact of parents, but no one talks about the impact of other close family members, such as siblings," said lead author Tamika Gilreath, Ph.D., from University of Southern California's School of Social Work.
 "There is research to suggest that the deployment of a sibling is similarly disruptive as parental deployment.
 Parental concern may influence their interactions with the younger sibling who is left to cope with their own sense of loss as well as their parents'."